mhwlng/streamdeck-elite/README.md

 ![Elgato Stream Deck](https://i.imgur.com/bc3Xrv0.jpg)

-This plugin connects to Elite Dangerous, to get the on/off status for 12 different toggle-buttons, 4 buttons to control the power distributor pips and 4 alarm buttons.
+This plugin connects to Elite Dangerous, to get the on/off status for 12 different toggle-buttons, 4 buttons to control the power distributor pips, 4 alarm buttons and 3 FSD related buttons.

 If you press the relevant button on your keyboard or hotas, then the image on the stream deck will change correctly.